Material Issues

 • Environmental impact such as deforestation due to installation of base stations in mountainous areas

-Building high-quality social communication networks Positive
+Building high-quality social infrastructure Positive

 • Enjoyment of sustainable living infrastructure